kwankiu/rock5b-multimedia-station-with-mipi/README.md

 # Brief idea and challenge of this Project
 Note : This project is a multi-purpose system that combines multiple ideas, it might be complicated to work on.

-## IDEA 1 of this project - a DIY 4K Projector
+## IDEA 1 of this project - a DIY 4K Projector (Deprecated)

+## we will no longer use rock 5B to drive our lcd display since rock 5B's DSI does not support 4K 60Hz, for the ease of use and to allows a wider compatibility, we will use hdmi output, that means our rock 5b will work like a topup box which can output to display such as TV, Monitor, or Projector.

 - First, The idea is insired by a YouTube Video [Building a TRUE 4k home cinema projector (it’s awesome)](https://www.youtube.com/watch?v=YfvTjQ9MCwY) by DIY Perks.